 Comforting, classic creamy mushroom soup made with a few flavorful additions to make it the best.
 This creamy soup is made with three types of mushrooms and fresh sage.
 It’s simple, hearty and guaranteed to please every mushroom lover.

+Don’t just take my word for it though, make it yourself and let me know if you like it.
 You can even throw in another type of mushroom in here.
 Different types of mushrooms bring something special to the soup, and some fresh sage compliments all the flavors beautifully.

 Don’t forget to sign up for email, so you won’t miss any new recipes.